 Depending on availability, it may be possible to arrange care for the following day.

 Following an infant first aid course is an easy way to gain knowledge and skills that can help you keep your children safe and healthy.

-- First aid trainer Kate Ellwood runs ‘First Aid for Parents’ courses (in English) at both:
+- First aid trainer Kate Ellwood runs ‘First Aid for Parents’ courses (in English) online and at both:

 - The Belgian Red Cross runs pediatric first aid courses – Croix Rouge courses French and Rode Kruis courses in Dutch.

 The website Hospichild (only in French) is a wonderful resource for any parent whose child needs to be hospitalised.
 Use Google Chrome’s automatic translation function to view the site in your language.

 - Brussels’ dedicated children’s hospital, Queen Fabiola Children’s University Hospital, which has an emergency department

 - Queen Astrid Military Hospital just outside Brussels, which looks after burns victims, including children

 If you know or think your child has injested or come into contact with a hazardous substance: